 Reading this book is your first step into the conversation that is a liberal arts education.
 To help you enter that conversation, your first-year seminar instructor will ask you to write a response to the book; you should watch your SMC email and home postal mail in early August for your summer writing assignment, due the first week of classes.
 (Students in spring seminars will get their letters over the winter break, but should still read the book over the summer.)

-Additionally, essays by three faculty responding to the book will be posted on the SMC portal in July.
+Additionally, essays by three faculty responding to the book will be posted on the SMC portal by the end of July.
+You will receive an email informing you when they are available.
 During Fall Orientation you’ll participate in a panel discussion with these faculty, so your instructor will likely ask you to also read their essays and perhaps incorporate responses to them into your own essay.
 Finally, at the start of the fall semester on Monday, August 29, author Loung Ung will speak to first-year students by video conference about her writing and work, as well as answer questions.
 So you’ll have a chance to discuss this book not only with your peers and professors, but also with the author herself.

 Please buy the book as soon as possible, either at your local bookstore or online.
 The ISBN-10 for the paperback is 0-06-085626-2.
 Some copies will be available all summer at the campus bookstore, so if you’re on campus, you can also buy it there.
 But don’t delay; read the book soon so that you can jump into the conversation that is at the core of a liberal arts education.